laffan/psd-to-phaser/parse/psd-to-phaser-plugin-v1/README.md

 // Initialize a draggable camera with options this.dragCam = this.P2P.createCamera(this.camera, ['draggable']
   draggableOptions: {
-    useBounds: { x: 0, y: 0 , width:800, height: 800 }, // Limit dragging to specific area.
-    easeDragging: true, // use ease drag
-    easeAmount: .03, // use a particular amount of easing }
+    easeDragging: true // use easing defaults
   })
 ```